DaxStudio/DaxStudio/docs/_documentation/installation/smart-screen.md

 ![](run-installer.png)

-You may now see another Smart Screen message syaing “Windows protected your PC”
+You may now see another Smart Screen message saying “Windows protected your PC”

 ![](windows-protected-your-pc.png)